universal-ctags/ctags/docs/internal.rst

 the 3rd and 5th argument.
 They are byte offsets of the start and the end of the C language area from the beginning of the line which is 0 in this case.
 In general, the guest language's section does not have to start at the beginning of the line in which case the two offsets have to be provided.
-Compilers reading the input character by character can obtain the current offset by calling ``getInputLineOffset()``.
+Parsers reading the input character by character can obtain the current offset by calling ``getInputLineOffset()``.